etoileweb/etoileweb.github.io/plugins/order-tracking/user/premium/activate.md

 ![Screenshot of the enter key field](/img/{{ page.slug }}/otp-enter-key.png)

+## Premium

-Enter your key there and click the **Unlock Premium** button.
-This will instantly activate the premium version and give you access to all the features.
+If you purchased a premium license, enter your key here and click the **Unlock Premium** button.
+This will instantly activate the premium version and give you access to all of its features.

+If you happen to get a message saying the key was invalid, try entering it again, making sure to type it in manually, as, sometimes, copy/pasting it can bring in extra spaces, etc.

+## Ultimate

+If you purchased an ultimate license, the process is the same.
+Enter your key here and click the **Unlock** button.
+This will instantly activate the ultimate version and give you access to all of its features.

+If you are currently using the premium version, then you will see the following text above the key field:

+> Thanks for being a premium user!
+If you're looking to upgrade to our ultimate version, enter your new product key below.

+However, if you are currently using the free version, then the enter key field will request that you unlock premium.
+Do not worry about this text.
+Entering your ultimate key will certainly unlock all ultimate features.

 If you happen to get a message saying the key was invalid, try entering it again, making sure to type it in manually, as, sometimes, copy/pasting it can bring in extra spaces, etc.